-To avoid endless periods of pilot trial, it’s best to build in the acceptance criteria for the pilot.
+To avoid endless periods of pilot trial, it’s best to build in the acceptance criteria for your pilot projects.
 A memorandum of understanding (MOU) between the company and your startup can help crystallize an intended common line of action.

 Perhaps the pilot needs to move core metrics, a certain level of ROI needs to be reached or the solution must just function as promised.
-In any case, there has to be a pre-determined way to evaluate the success of the pilot project.
+In any case, there has to be a pre-determined way to evaluate the success of your pilot projects.

 If you hit certain core metrics, then the company will buy the product.
 After 60 days of the solution doing what is expected, the company will buy.